Introduction

 stg_ordersand 47 downstream models break in production. - A

-SELECT *pulls a new column nobody designed for; a downstream join silently double-counts. - A Snowflake-only function lands in a Databricks-targeted project and only fails in prod.
+SELECT *pulls a new column nobody designed for, and a downstream join silently double-counts. - A Snowflake-only function lands in a Databricks-targeted project and only fails in prod.

 - Warehouse spend doubles in a month and nobody can attribute which model caused it.